 I had a Three Egg with Cheddar and Bacon and a side of home fries with toast.
 The bartender at The Mad Batter does mix a very strong Mimosa.
 The omelet was excellent and so well spiced.
 The hash browns had a bit of kick to them with the peppers.
 The service was excellent.
 When I left, the line was still long to get in.

-The omelett was excellent
+The omelet was excellent.

 On this beautiful morning, I left for the Cape May-Lewes Ferry to visit my mother for an overnight trip.
 I owed her dinner for her delayed Christmas present.
 So off I went taking the ferry again across Delaware Bay while watching the Michigan State-U of Miami Game.
-I did not even see the beautiful views as I was glued to the set.
-By the time we arrived at Lewes, DE we won the game.

 The evening my mom, her partner and I went to Big Fish at 20298 Coastal Highway in Rehoboth Beach, DE which was part of my mother’s Christmas present that we had not been able to plan since I had gotten hurt over the summer.
 It was a relaxing evening where we all indulged in their sweet Fried Shrimp platter and various appetizers.
 After three days of running around visiting museums, stores and restaurants for updates on my blog and visiting small towns and farms to add to these blogs, it was nice to just relax.